Florida grasshopper sparrow: Habitat

 Though some migratory grasshopper sparrows are distributed throughout parts of both North and South America, the Florida grasshopper sparrow is a non-migratory species, and is thus limited in distribution to the prairie region of south-central Florida.
 Counties in Florida where this species has been sighted include Glades, Highlands, Polk, Okeechobee, and Osceola counties.

 Habitat requirements for the Florida grasshopper sparrow are quite specific.
 Recommended habitat consists of large tracts of poorly drained grasslands with a frequent history of fire and a limited number of trees (less than one tree per acre).
 Common plant species found in this habitat include bluestem and wiregrass, with occasional saw palmettos as well.
 As grasshopper sparrows are largely a ground-dwelling species, some bare ground is necessary as well to provide areas for movement and foraging purposes.

 Florida grasshopper sparrows are the only subspecies of grasshopper sparrow known to breed in the state of Florida.
 They are known to nest between April and August on the ground at the base of a small shrub or clump of grass.
 Their nests are often constructed of available plant matter nearby, which mainly consists of the leaves of bluestem and wiregrass.
 Females are known to lay between 3-5 eggs, and the young fledge about 10 days after hatching.
-Nest success rates are often quite low, with one study observing success rates of between 10-33% at multiple sites.
+Nest success rates are often quite low, with one study observing success rates of between 10 and 33% at multiple sites.

 Only three locations in Florida are now known to definitively support wild populations of the sparrow, and populations are declining in all three.
 However, there are reports of at least two other subpopulations on private lands, which Audubon Florida plans to acquire or give conservation easements for.